 On July 25, 2022, the Company entered into securities purchase agreements (the "Purchase Agreements") with two of the Company's executives and a member of the Company's board of directors (collectively, the "Affiliate Investors"), and a single U.S. institutional investor (the "Investor") pursuant to which the Company issued and sold in a registered direct offering an aggregate of 1,159,211 shares of common stock, par value \$0.001 per share and pre-funded warrants to purchase an aggregate of 130,769 shares of common stock.
 The Affiliate Investors purchased an aggregate of 59,211 shares of common stock at a purchase price of \$3.80 per share.
 The Investor purchased an aggregate of 1,100,000 shares of common stock at a purchase price of \$3.25 per share and an aggregate of 130,769 pre-funded warrants at a purchase price of \$3.2499 per pre-funded warrant.
 The pre-funded warrants sold to the Investor have an exercise price of \$0.0001, were immediately exercisable.
 As of December 31, 2022, all of the pre-funded warrants were exercised.
-The Company also issued to the Affiliate Investors and the Investor, series A warrants to purchase 1,289,980 shares of common stock and series B warrants to purchase 1,289,980 shares of formmon stock and series B warrants and an aggregate of 59,211 series B warrants to the Affiliate Investors with an exercise price per share of \$3.25.
-The series A warrants and an aggregate of 1,230,769 series B warrants to the Investor with an exercise price per share of \$3.25.
-The series A warrants will be exercisable commencing on January 27, 2023 and will expire on January 27, 2024.
+The Company also issued to the Affiliate Investors and the Investor, series A warrants to purchase 1,289,980 shares of common stock, and series B warrants to purchase 1,289,980 shares of common stock, all of which are deemed equity classified.
+These warrants included 59,211 series A warrants and an aggregate of 59,211 series B warrants to the Affiliate Investors with an exercise price per share of \$3.55 and an aggregate of 1,230,769 series A warrants and an aggregate of 1,230,769 series B warrants to the Investor with an exercise price per share of \$3.25.
+The series A warrants will be exercisable commencing on January 27, 2023 and will expire on January 27, 2028.
+The series B warrants will be exercisable commencing on January 27, 2024.
 The registered direct offering closed on July 27, 2022.